-The 13th Göttingen International Ethnographic Film Festivalwill take place from 4 to 8 May 2016
+The 14th German (Göttingen) International Ethnographic Film Festival will take place from 9 to 13 May 2018 in Koblenz

-The festival is open to all filmmakers, but especially those coming from an anthropology, sociology, folklore, history etc. background .
-It provides a great opportunity for international exchange of ideas and co-operation in documentary filmmaking.
+The festival is open to all filmmakers, but especially those having a background in anthropology, sociology, folklore, history etc. It provides a great opportunity for international exchange of ideas and co-operation in documentary filmmaking.

 Submission Deadline: December 15, 2017

 The German International Ethnographic Film Festival (GIEFF) is celebrating its 25th anniversary with its 14th edition taking place from 9th to 13th May 2018 now at the Florinsmarkt in Koblenz.